ryanlupinski/Portfolio-Optimization/README.md

 >> 2021-04-30 00:00:00 # '1 year' from 4/29/22 is 4/30/21
 ```

-Now we have the start and end dates for scraping price data and determining ETF returns and calculating the 200 day moving average.
+Now we have the start and end dates for scraping price data and determining ETF returns and calculating the 200-day moving average.

 ### Using Pandas
 The tool's initial version uses pandas to create dataframes for all the ETFs price data and stores them in memory and timeframes of 1m, 3m, 6m, and 12m from the datetime module.
-This is not the best way to do this (ie. without using functions and objects) but later versions will correct this and handle more
+This is not the best way to do this (i.e. without using functions and objects) but later versions will correct this and handle more
 of the methodology entirely in python as etf objects, vs dataframes like in R programming.

 The `pandas` library and `pandas_datareader.data` as `web` give the tool functionality to retrieve stock/etf price data and save dataframes